mhbeals/mhwood.github.io/histories/delpher.md

 ### Direct Download

 The Delpher Open Newspaper Archive contains the texts (OCR, ALTO, XML) of all newspapers from the period 1618 to 1876.
-The archive is 111 GB in size and divided into 22 ZIP files, available at (http://www.delpher.nl/data).
+The [archive](http://www.delpher.nl/data) is 111 GB in size and divided into 22 ZIP files.
 For copyright reasons, the archive does not include newspapers after 1876 but, under certain research conditions, a licence may be granted for bulk use of post-1876 dates.